carmemias/src-website/documentation/create-new-event.md

 9. If an event type is not on the list you can Add a new Event type by clicking the **Add new Event Type** button

-10. when you create a new event, you have to make sure that you full fill all the fields. there are some fields that if left empty, the event does not show in the front end. for example **Event date and time** , **Event Price** and so on.
+10. when you create a new event, you have to make sure that you enter all the fields.
+There is some fields that if you left empty, the event doesn’t come up in the front page. for example **Event date and time** , **Event Price** and so on.

 [<< Back to main documentation page.](README.MD)